ykm7/mini-farm-tracker/README.md

 ### General

-- [ ] Connect MongoDB
+- [x] Connect MongoDB
     - [x] Account Created
     - The ideal is to try the Timeseries support.
 Historically not been MongoDB strong suite but have never personally tried it and apparently improved in v8.
-    - [] Schema definitions - Some additional information is diagram (./data structure.drawio.png)
+    - [x] Schema definitions - Some additional information is diagram (./data structure.drawio.png)
+        - [ ] Not all defined - enough for E2E functionality to be possible

 - [x] Connect The Things Stack
     - [x] Account Created